Panel 1

 Giorgio Cattani, Mariacarmela Cusano, Alessandro Di Menno di Bucchianico, Raffaela Gaddi, Alessandra Gaeta, Giuseppe Gandolfo, Gianluca Leone

-2011/850/EU: Commission Implementing Decision of 12 December 2011 laying down provisions for the implementation of Directives 2004/107/EC and 2008/50/EC of the European Parliament and of the Council as regards the reciprocal exchange and reporting of information on ambient air quality.
+Commission Implementing Decision 2011/850/EU, of 12 December 2011, containing provisions for the implementation of Directives 2004/107/EC and 2008/50/EC of the European Parliament and of the Council regarding the mutual exchange and communication of information on ambient air quality.
+The objective of Directive 2008/50/EC is to allow the assessment of air quality on a common basis, to obtain information on the state of air quality in order to combat air pollution, to ensure the public availability of information and to promote cooperation between Member States.

 Panel 2